c-noblet/GLaDOS/README.md

 #### Code example

-To move the servomotor to position -90 degrees
+To move the servomotor to position -90 degrees.

 ```javascript
 GLaDOS.serv('-90').then((response) => {